uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 Function definitions begin with the `function` keyword followed by the function name (in this case `printGreeting`).
 We will cover the meaning of the parentheses in a second, but the curly braces contain the _body_ of the function.
 These are all the statements that will be executed when the function is called.
-In this case we have one statement, which will simply print `Hello world!` to the console.
+In this case we have one statement, which will simply output `Hello world!` to the console.

-You can call / invoke the `printGreeting` function by writing `printGreeting()`:
+You can call / invoke the `printGreeting` function like this:

 ```js
 printGreeting(); // Hello world!
 ```

-You can of course have as many statements as you want inside the function body:
+You have as many statements as you want inside the function body:

 ```js
 function printGreetings() {